speedmann/prometheus-chia-exporter/README.md

       - targets: ['nodeip:8000']
 ```

+# Overriding hostnames

+If you are running the full node on a different host or container, you can override the hostnames used for connecting to the daemons by setting one or all of the following environment variables: `FULL_NODE_HOST`, `WALLET_HOST`, `HARVESTER_HOST`, `FARMER_HOST`.
+All hostnames default to localhost.

 # Donation
 If you like this work and it helps you to monitor your farm please consider donating XCH to `xch1z026zx5a7xask0srznwnv9ktllc96flvcsk9ly7k06dhnje0asfsym8xuc`
 It will be really appreciated and help me keeping this exporter working